Normalization principle: Misconceptions

 Normalization has been blamed for the closure of services (such as institutions) leading to a lack of support for children and adults with disabilities.
 Indeed, normalization personnel are often affiliated with human rights groups.
-Normalization is not deinstitutionalization, though institutions have been found to not "pass" in service evaluations and to be the subject of exposes.
+Normalization is not equivalent to deinstitutionalization, though institutions have been found to not "pass" in service evaluations and to be the subject of exposes.
 Normalization was described early as alternative special education by leaders of the deinstitutionalization movement.

-However support services which facilitate normal life opportunities for people with disabilities – such as special education services, housing support, employment support and advocacy – are not incompatible with normalization, although some particular services (such as special schools) may actually detract from rather than enhance normal living bearing in mind the concept of normal 'rhythms' of life.
+However, support services which facilitate normal life opportunities for people with disabilities – such as special education services, housing support, employment support and advocacy – are not incompatible with normalization, although some particular services (such as special schools) may actually detract from rather than enhance normal living bearing in mind the concept of normal 'rhythms' of life.